hus2030/Assignment/question1/README.md

 1) I seperated the csv sheets to different files and uploaded them here (/question1/files/)
 2) the path to the csv files should be specified in the configuration ini file
 3) the server name for the database connection screen should also be specified in ini file
-4) The programm will autamtically create all the neccesary tables
+4) The programm will autamtically create the database and all the neccesary tables

 ### Steps :
 1) creation of all neccesary tables (staging tables and main tables from the data model)